 We moved through the motions pretty quickly.
 I mean, we were roommates before we even started dating so living together was kind of already happening.

-We got our own place a few months later after a very important talk about how we could definitely see this new relationships turning into a marriage one day.
+We got our own place a few months later after a very important talk about how we could definitely see this new relationships turning into a marriage one day soon.
 Ian was very sweet about it.
 He flew across two states to meet with my parents and ask their permission to marry me.
 Not because they own me or make my decisions for me, but because it’s the polite thing to do.

 We’re both impatient when we know what we want.

 We don’t see the point in waiting for something you know you want right now.
 He took me for a bike ride one day, I complained about the hills the whole time.
-He convinced me to make one more stop, just one on the way home.
+He convinced me to make one more stop, just one, on the way home.

-If you’re from Atlanta, GA (where we were living at the time), you know about the Krog Street Tunnel.
+If you’re from Atlanta, GA (where we were living at the time), you may know about the Krog Street Tunnel.
 If you don’t know, it’s a tunnel in Atlanta filled with graffiti from decades and decades of people making their mark, only on this particular weekend it was painted white.
 Some big company decided to have a masquerade ball in the tunnel for halloween that year and they painted over all the years of artists, big and small, named and anonymous, all covered by white paint for the sake of a party.
-So we go to this tunnel where a few people were making their mark on the new blank canvas of the tunnel, and after close to an hour of complaining about the worst bike ride of my life, Ian gets off his bike and onto one knee and says, “Will this make it better?”
+So we go to this tunnel where a few people were making their mark on the new, blank canvas of the tunnel, and after close to an hour of complaining about the worst bike ride of my life, Ian gets off his bike and onto one knee and says, “Will this make it better?”

 He wasn’t being snarky, he wasn’t trying to shut me up to have some silence after all the complaints.
 He actually wanted me to feel better, he wanted me to like the bike ride and after all my complaining, he wanted to marry me.

 Through our days this has been Ian.
 The person who showed me it’s okay to be me.
 The person who showed me that happiness and acceptance is not too much to ask for.
-The person who makes me want to be better because he absolutely deserves my best since he’s whole heartedly accepted my worst.
+The person who makes me want to be better because he absolutely deserves my best because he’s whole heartedly accepted my worst.